The benefits of communities

 There are numerous business advantages to online communities for all types of organisations.
 Discover why top brands have already bought in.

-Perhaps the best place to start would be Kam’s What is community marketing in 2019? and as we’re coming to the end of the year, it would be good to revisit it anyway.
-Kam is absolutely right in suggesting that “Now is the time to take advantage of the benefits of community” for the reasons she gives:
+Perhaps the best place to start would be Kam’s What is community marketing in 2019? article and as we’re coming to the end of the year, it would be good to revisit it anyway.
+Kam is absolutely right in suggesting that “Now is the time to take advantage of the benefits of community” for the reasons listed.
+These are:

 A genuine alternative to social media

 Harnessing the power of thought leadership and content marketing, then adding to it

 It’s about the quality of engagement and reaching the ‘right’ people